GoUrbanGrow/SoilGuru/README.md

 SoilGuru
 ========

-SoilGuru logs soil moisture readings using Ardruino and Python
+SoilGuru logs soil moisture readings using Ardruino and Python.

+Authored by @MichielHuijse and @kartikkumar.